When beauty is power: Celebrating Helena Rubinstein | DW | 26.12.2020

 Her product was an immediate hit and soon sold out.
 She began to produce more, left her uncle's house and was soon able to open her first small shop in Melbourne with the money she'd earned.
 The timing was good: It was 1903, the year after Australian women gained the right to vote.
 Within just a few months, Rubinstein, young and ambitious, had earned a fortune.

 In 1912, Helena Rubinstein's creams conquered Paris, where she opened a large beauty salon.
-In 1914 amidst the First World War, the family left Europe for the United States.
+In 1914, during World War I, the family left Europe for the United States.
 In New York, Rubinstein opened another salon, thus adding to her empire.

-After the end of the war, Rubinstein returned to Paris extremely wealthy and began to build a formidable art collection.
+After the end of World War I, Rubinstein returned to Paris extremely wealthy and began to build a formidable art collection.
 She had been mingling with artistic greats for years — the brightest writers and thinkers of turn-of-the-century Paris were frequent house guests, including the American novelists Ernest Hemingway and William Faulkner, and the artists Man Ray and Marc Chagall, with whom she was friends.
-Raoul Dufy and Salvador Dalí painted portraits of her.
+Raoul Dufy and Salvador Dali painted portraits of her.

 Yet Pablo Picasso staunchly refused to paint her picture, even after she had asked him several times.
 She visited his studio to try to change his mind — but to no avail.

 In 1937, Rubinstein divorced and married the Georgian prince Artchil Gourielli-Tchkonia one year later.
 He was 23 years her junior, which only added to her legend.
-Rubinstein may not have been as conventionally beautiful as her skincare models — she was also only four feet and ten inches tall — but she certainly knew how to present herself in dramatic fashion.
+Rubinstein may not have been as conventionally beautiful as her skincare models — she was also only 4 feet, 10 inches (1.47 meter) tall — but she certainly knew how to present herself in dramatic fashion.
 In contrast to her pale skin, she painted her lips bright red, often looping her black hair into a thick elegant knot at the nape of her neck.

 Around this time, the successful entrepreneur became cosmetics legend Elizabeth Arden's direct competitor.
 In 1939, Rubinstein presented the first waterproof mascara, which she herself had not invented but had acquired the patent for.
 She was also the first in the industry to categorize different types of skin.